Page 1: Biography

 Douglas, Charles Edward

-This biography, written by Graham Langton, was first published in the Dictionary of New Zealand Biography, vol 2, 1993, and updated in November, 2007.
+This biography, written by Graham Langton, was first published in the Dictionary of New Zealand Biography in 1993.
+It was updated in November, 2007.

 Charles Edward Douglas was born on 1 July 1840 in Edinburgh, Scotland.
 He was the sixth and youngest child of Martha Brook and her husband, James Douglas, an accountant with the Commercial Bank of Scotland.
 Douglas completed his education at the Royal High School, Edinburgh, and from February 1857 to September 1862 was employed in the accountant's office of the bank where his father and brothers worked.